zjs6631/Battleship/README.md

 -------------------------------------------------------------------------
 HOW TO GET JEST STARTED IN A NEW PROJECT:
 /////
+USE npm init WHEN STARTING PROJECT TO CREATE THE package.json FILE!!!!!!!!!!!!!!!!
 1. Create a package.json file and add:
             {
                "scripts": {